newhavenrb/conferences/Lightning-Talks.md

 * Why you don't get hired - @dacat
 * Rails Encryption: Encrypting passwords and data in support of PCI compliance. - _Unknown_ FIXME Who was this?
 * Distributed Continuous Integration with Tddium - _Jay Monthi_
+* How I Saved The World with Nokogiri - _Rod Paddock_
+* Wizards from WTF to wicked - @Schneems

 ## External Links